naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

   }
 ```

-      * For example, you want to prevent high-risk roles from changes except when made by whitelisted admin roles.
+      - **Example**: Prevent high-risk roles from changes except when made by whitelisted admin roles.
 ```
   {
       "Version": "2012-10-17",